 Nutritional Facts

-Karande have nutrients like protein, fat, crude fibre, and phytochemicals.
-They are also rich in sodium, saponin, and oxalate but to get the maximum nutritional benefit from Karanda preparing it properly is the key.
+Karande are rich in nutrients like carbohydrates, protein, fat, crude fibre, and phytochemicals.
+They are also rich in sodium, saponin, and oxalate but to get the maximum nutritional benefit from Karanda, preparing it properly is the key.

 Medicinal Uses